 The Baltimore lifeboat station was built in 1915, but owing to the war the first lifeboat did not arrive until 1919.
 She had been launched as the Duke of Connacht, but because of sentiment in the wake of the Easter Rising of 1916 her name was changed to the Shamrock before she arrived in Baltimore.
 This boat was not replaced until 1950, since when there have been five other lifeboats stationed at Baltimore.

 In February 2012 the long-serving Tyne Class lifeboat Hilda Jarrett made way for the Alan Massey.
-Along with the inshore lifeboat City of Bradford, the new all-weather boat reinforces Baltimore's position in the vanguard of lifesaving services in Ireland.
+The new boat is too big to fit in the lifeboat house and instead is berthed in a specially constructed dock alongside.
+The boathouse now houses the inshore boat which is launched down the slipway on a special trolley.
+Together the two vessels maintain Baltimore's position in the forefront of lifesaving services in Ireland.